renanthera/simc-wiki/Priests.md

 Ordered in terms of priority:
 1. Shadow Crash x2 + Divine Star x2 = 24 Insanity
-2. Shadow Crash x2 + Halo x1 = 22 Insanity
+2. Divine Star x4 = 24 Insanity
-3. Shadow Crash x2 = 12 Insanity
+3. Shadow Crash x2 + Halo x1 = 22 Insanity
-4. Divine Star x3 = 18 Insanity
+4. Shadow Crash x2 = 12 Insanity
 5. Halo x1 = 10 Insanity

 If you would like to turn off the initial insanity completely you can use this Boolean option to start with 0 Insanity (True by default):